 Let’s be honest, during the height of quarantine we all became great friends with the Amazon delivery man.
 I kid you not, my delivery guy came every single day to drop something off.
 But it was all necessary, I promise.
 Either way, we all have had some interaction with Amazon.
 We know it’s a great online retailer, but did you ever think it would make its way into the healthcare industry?
 I wouldn’t either, but last week they launched Amazon Halo, a wristband for health and fitness tracking.

 Although Halo is entering the wearables market, alongside Apple Watch and Fitbit, it’s completely different.
 For starters, Halo does not come with a screen and includes a subscription service.
+(Seems like they’re realizing the value of the subscription model just like everyone else).
 It also provides a point tracking system that encourages exercise.
 However, unlike its competitors, Halo also takes away points if you’re not being active in some way.
 I guess I have to start going back to the gym.

 It also includes two unique features labeled tone and body.
 The tone function will listen to the sound of your voice and determine your emotional state.
 The body function (which is done via the smartphone app), will provide users with information about their weight and body fat percentage by doing a three-dimensional scanning of the body.
 While these are very new to the industry, Amazon has stated that the data collected can be deleted at any time and will not be used for any marketing purposes.